Technicatgor/Technicatgor.github.io/_posts/UsefulTools/2024-02-03-UsefulTools.md

 ### AI

 - [Ollama](https://ollama.ai/): Amazing local GPT in multi-OS
+- [OpenWebUI](https://openwebui.com/): Open WebUI is an extensible, self-hosted interface for AI that adapts to your workflow, all while operating entirely offline.
 - [privateGPT](https://github.com/imartinez/privateGPT): Chat with your docs GPT
 - [CrewAI](https://github.com/joaomdmoura/crewAI): Chat with your CrewAI
 - [LangChain](https://python.langchain.com/docs/get_started/introduction): To simplify the creation of applications using LLMs.